Ivansteinium/EHN/Prac3/README.md

     EHN Group 12 Practical 3

     128 bits will be generated
-    Using pubkey.txt as the public key file
+    Using "pubkey.txt" as the public key file
-    Using privkey.txt as the private key file
+    Using "privkey.txt" as the private key file
-    RNG seed will be used as the RC4 RNG string.
+    Using "RNG seed" as the RC4 RNG seed.
     9624435859827761653713296921767125260310001
     146850740984644234058622590547753261473
     phi: 16741326564989736433